UNINETTSigma2/documentation/apps/userinstallsw.md

 	eb rjags-4-6-intel-2017b-R-3.4.3.eb --fetch

-It may be a good idea to get an overview of what will be installed with the command you are planning to use, this you get by the command
+It may be a good idea to get an overview of what will be installed with the command you are planning to use, this you get by the command:

 	eb rjags-4-6-intel-2017b-R-3.4.3.eb --dryrun